yuanxizhang/yuanxizhang.github.io/_posts/2020-12-10-a_react_quiz_app_for_developers.markdown

 ## Problem

-* Problem: New developers need simple tools to learn, to test their knowledge level, and to find a job
+* Problem: new developers need simple tools to learn, to test their knowledge level, and to find a job
-* Solution: Use flashcards to learn, use quiz for assessment, use job search tool to get a developer job
+* Solution: use flashcards to learn, use quiz for assessment, use problem and solutions to prepare for coding challenges during the interview, use job search tool to get a developer job,

 ## Components

 *  The App component is a container with React Router.
 It has a navbar that links to routes paths.
-*  The FlashcardsContainer and QuizGameContainer calls TestDataService functions which use axios to make HTTP requests to and receive responses from Rails API.
+*  The FlashcardsContainer, QuizGameContainer and ProblemsContainer calls DataService functions which use axios to make HTTP requests to and receive responses from Rails API.
 *  The JobsContainer uses Redux-Thunk middleware to make an asynchronous fetch request to Github Jobs API using action creator functions.
 *  The action creators are connected to the Redux store using the connect function in conjunction with mapStatetoProps and mapDispatchToProps.